BerkeleyLab/matcha/README.md

 ```
 Building and Testing
 --------------------
-**Building and testing: single-image (serial) execution**<br>
-The following command builds Matcha and runs the full test suite in a single image:
+### Single-image (serial) execution
+With `gfortran` installed, build, run and test Matcha in a single image by entering the following commands in a `bash`-like shell:
 ```
+fpm run
 fpm test
 ```
-**Building and testing: multi-image (parallel) execution**<br>
+### Multi-image (parallel) execution
-With `fpm`, the GNU Fortran compiler gfortran, and OpenCoarrays installed, build Matcha and run the program by executing the following command in a 'bash'-like shell:
+With `gfortran` and OpenCoarrays installed, build, run and test Matcha in multiple images by entering the following commands in a `bash`-like shell:
 ```
-fpm run --compiler caf --runner "cafrun -n 2
+fpm run --compiler caf --runner "cafrun -n 2 fpm test --compiler caf --runner "cafrun -n 2
 ```
 Change '2' above to the number of images that you would like to launch in parallel.

 ## Documentation
-Please visit the Matcha Github Pages site to see HTML Documentation generated with ford
+Please visit the Matcha Github Pages site to see HTML Documentation generated with ford.